Muffed punt, Robinson TD lift Commanders over Bears 12-7

 AP Sports Writer

+CHICAGO (AP) — Brian Robinson scored plenty of touchdowns during his stellar career at Alabama.
+The rookie’s first as a pro came at a big moment.

-CHICAGO (AP) — Christian Holmes recovered a muffed punt by Velus Jones deep in Chicago territory to set up a 1-yard touchdown run by Brian Robinson midway through the fourth quarter, and the Washington Commanders stopped a four-game losing streak, hanging on to beat the Bears 12-7 Thursday night.
+Christian Holmes recovered a muffed punt by Velus Jones deep in Chicago territory to set up a 1-yard touchdown by Robinson midway through the fourth quarter, and the Washington Commanders stopped a four-game losing streak, hanging on to beat the Bears 12-7 Thursday night.

-This one might not have been quite as ugly as the Colts-Broncos yawner that had famed play-by-play announcer Al Michaels launching zingers and creating a buzz on social media.
-There were plenty of bad reads, tipped balls, overthrown passes and sloppy play in general.
-But there was also no shortage of drama down the stretch.
+“It was a huge,” quarterback Carson Wentz said.
+“We’ve been on a skid lately, we’ve been in some tough games, had some tough go’s with it.
+This one was huge.”

-The Commanders (2-4) did just enough to come away with their first win since beating Jacksonville in the opener and handed the Bears (2-4) their third straight loss.
+The Commanders (2-4) were aided by two turnovers after taking the ball away just once in the first five games and won for the first time since beating Jacksonville in the opener.
+Jonathan Allen intercepted Justin Fields deep in Washington territory in the first half.

 Holmes recovered it in a big pile at the 6, and Robinson scored two plays later, making it 12-7 with 7:21 remaining.